-You insert a Ratings widget by clicking the Ratings widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Ratings widget by clicking the Ratings widget in the Widgets tab in the SpreadsheetConverter task pane.

 Calendar widgets make it much easier for the user to pick the right date.
 It also makes it easier to count from one date to another.
 The widgets ensure that any date picked from the calendar is valid, and formats it correctly for the recipient of the electronic web form using the regional settings.